List of programs broadcast by Nick Jr. (block)

 Logo used since July 5, 2023 (Note: The logo's wordmark has been in use since September 28, 2009.
 Additionally, there is a variant meant to be used for white backgrounds; the main variant has a white (for Nick) and blue (for Jr.) wordmark in conjunction with a fully orange splat.)

-This is a list of television programs currently broadcast on Nickelodeon's morning block, Nick Jr.
+This is a list of television programs currently or formerly broadcast on Nickelodeon's morning block, Nick Jr.